Daniel-KM/Omeka-S-module-Thesaurus/README.md

 (ISO 25964: Thesauri and interoperability with other vocabularies) inside Omeka in order to describe documents.

+Thesaurus can be a list of term in a [Custom vocab], or item themselves.

 Installation
 ------------

-First, install the module [Custom Vocab].
+If you want to use the module in the first way (see below), install the module [Custom Vocab].

 Uncompress files and rename module folder `Thesaurus`.
 Then install it like any other Omeka module and follow the config instructions.